Discover everything you need to know to create invoices and take payments.

 But what was driving this move towards the electronic transfer of payment requests was the large number of advantages that electronic invoicing could offer:

-Due.com allows its customers to send invoices to an unlimited number of customers.
-They can send recurring invoices and they can also integrate their payments with PayPal and build a timeline that’s easy to follow.
-It costs nothing.
+Many companies allow their customers to send invoices to an unlimited number of customers.
+They can use our invoice generator to send recurring invoices and they can also integrate their payments with PayPal and build a timeline that’s easy to follow.
+It costs nothing to use this free invoice template.
 A company trying to do the same thing would, at the very minimum, need to pay for the cost of buying and franking envelopes, as well as burn through expensive printer ink.
 Today’s e-invoicing platforms remove all of those costs for small businesses and make them negligible for larger firms.

 And, of course, digital invoices are also greener.
 Even taking into account the energy needed to keep a server operating, the move from a paper-based invoicing process to electronic invoicing has been found to decrease the carbon footprint of one invoice lifecycle by 63 percent.